TolikPylypchuk/Cineaste/ADR/0011-unit-tests-be.md

 ## Decision

-I've decided to use xUnit as the testing framework and the engine for unit-tests on the back-end, bUnit as the engine for unit-tests on the front-end, and FsCheck to enable property-based testing.
+I've decided to use [xUnit](https://xunit.net) as the testing framework and the engine for unit-tests on the back-end and [FsCheck](https://fscheck.github.io/FsCheck) to enable property-based testing.
+As for mocking, [Moq](https://moq.github.io/moq4) will be used if it's required.

-As for mocking, Moq will be used if it's required.
-For the database, the Entity Framework in-memory provider will be used as it's much easier to set up than mocking the database completely.

 ## Consequences